TMS-Namespace/Mandelbrot-Fractals/README.md

 I used special methods `Marshal.WriteByte` to manipulate and draw the images directly into the memory, for maximum performance.

-Also remember to use code optimization (in project settings) in the relese to get best calculation speed.
+Also remember to use code optimization (in VS project settings) in the relese to get best calculation speed.
 # Credits
 RGB <-> HSL color space convertor (used for more beautiful gradients) is taken from:
 > http://www.bobpowell.net/rgbhsb.htm